 What is the Average Age of Congress?

-According to LegiStorm data, the average age of Congress is 61 years old, factoring in both the House of Representatives and the Senate.
-The average of Congress has remained the same as the 117th Congress, although the numbers obscure the many demographic changes that have occurred.
+According to LegiStorm data, the average age of Congress is 61.5 years old, factoring in both the House of Representatives and the Senate.
+The average age of Congress rose a half year over the 118th Congress, a small change but one that continues an increase from an average age of 57 since the 107th Congress in 2001.

 To fully analyze this data, we’ll need to break out the two bodies of Congress.